samayo/bulletproof/README.md

 # BULLETPROOF
 #### SECURE PHP IMAGE UPLOADER
-This is a one-file alternative for uploading, cropping, resizing and watermarking images in PHP, as opposed to using huge/verbose libraries.
-All done with the best security.
+This is a one-file alternative for doing image upload, crop, resize, and watermark images in PHP, All done with the best security.

 ##### **Enable** `php_exif` extension in your php.ini before using this class.
 =====